Eulogy to today

 side by side joy parenthesizing

-like an enfolding punctuation mark
+like enfolding punctuation mark

 my without was shades of grim